Skip to main content

 • Weekly Regional Anesthesia Journal Club/M&M. Residents and fellows will select and present landmark articles or recent research papers.
 The fellows will assist residents in article selection under the guidance of faculty.

 • Bi-weekly Anesthesiology Common Fellowship Lecture Series.
-This lecture series is curated to cover topics important to Anesthesiology fellows in all subspecialties and include topics in professional development, career planning, and board preparation.
+This lecture series is curated to cover topics important to Anesthesiology fellows in all subspecialties, including professional development, career planning and board preparation.

 • Weekly Department of Anesthesiology Grand Rounds.
 Fellows will attend Grand Rounds every week and will present a regional anesthesiology or acute pain medicine topic once per year.